FriendsOfSymfony/FOSElasticaBundle/doc/templates.md

 To apply templates changes, you should run `fos:elastica:reset-templates` command:

 * `--index` - index template name to reset.
 If no index template name specified than all templates will be reset
 * `--force-delete` - will delete all indexes that match index templates patterns.
 Aware that pattern may match various indexes.
+Note that in order to use this feature in Elasticsearch 8+ you *MUST* set the configuration option `action.destructive_requires_name` to `false`.

 You must run the following command to sync templates configuration on ES server with YAML configurations:
 ```bash